kohheekyung/coreset_distribution/README.md

-# Supplementary Code
+# Image Anomaly Detection and Localization with Position and Neighborhood Information
-This is supplementary code for the paper "Image Anomaly Detection and Localization with Position and Neighborhood Information", which is Paper ID 4866.
+This is supplementary code for the paper "Image Anomaly Detection and Localization with Position and Neighborhood Information."
 It trains the model for evaluating anomaly maps and calculating Image AUROC, Pixel AUROC, and Pixel AUPRO for two datasets, MVTec AD benchmark, and BTAD dataset.

 The model trained on designated hyperparameter can achieve up to **99.52%** and **98.91%** AUROC scores in anomaly detection and localization and **94.83%** AUPRO score for MVTec AD benchmark which is the state-of-the-art performance.